Designing Context: The Craft Behind Smarter AI Inputs

 }

-• Why that time might affect how he works
+• How that time might affect their performance

 What This Unlocks Next

-• Context engines that help apps structure inputs in real time
+• Context engines that assemble inputs in real time

-• Maybe even LLM debuggers that track what the model knew vs what it used
+• LLM profilers that track what was passed vs what was used

-And when that happens, context won't be a byproduct of AI apps.
+And when that happens, context will no longer be a buried layer.

-It’ll be a first-class layer in every product stack.
+It’ll be a first-class part of your product architecture.

 If you’re building today, you’re early.

-If you’re learning now, you're future-proofing your skillset.
+If you’re learning this now, you’re future-proofing your skillset.

 Because the next generation of apps won’t just be AI-powered.